jonasbb/serde_with/README.md

 ```

 The crate is divided into different modules.
-They contain helpers for external crates and must be enabled with the correspondig feature.
+They contain helpers for external crates and must be enabled with the corresponding feature.

 Annotate your struct or enum to enable the custom de/serializer.